Shubh-Thakare/Feature-creation/README.md

 Once the most relevant features have been identified, the tool can automatically generate new features by combining existing ones in a meaningful way.
 This can lead to more accurate models and better predictions.

 Overall, DataRobot's Feature Discovery tool can save data scientists a significant amount of time and effort in the feature engineering process, allowing them to focus on other aspects of the data science workflow.

+Features aggregated by time period refer to data that has been grouped or summarized over a specific period of time, such as days, weeks, months, or years.
+This type of aggregation is commonly used in time series analysis, where the goal is to identify patterns and trends in data over time.

+For example, if you have daily sales data for a particular product, you might want to aggregate this data by month to get a better sense of how sales are trending over time.
+This would involve summing up the sales data for each day within a given month and presenting the total sales for that month.

+Aggregating data by time period can help to smooth out fluctuations and noise in the data, making it easier to identify trends and patterns.
+It can also make the data more manageable and easier to work with, especially when dealing with large datasets.

+Some common methods for aggregating data by time period include summing, averaging, counting, and finding the minimum or maximum values within each period.